kinnay/AEA/FORMAT.md

 **Note:** even for profiles that use signing, the [aea](https://manpagehub.com/aea) tool supports the creation of unsigned archives.
 In that case, the signature is filled with null bytes.
 Unsigned archives must be signed later in order to become valid.

 ## Random Key
-If the profile uses encryption, this section is empty and the key is specified on the command line.
+If the profile uses encryption, this section is empty and the [main key](#key-derivation) is derived from the key that is specified on the command line.

-If the profile does not use encryption, this section contains a random 32-byte key, and the [main key](#key-derivation) is derived from the random key instead of a user-specified key.
+If the profile does not use encryption, [key derivation](#key-derivation) is still required for HMACs.
+In that case, this section contains a random 32-byte key, and the [main key](#key-derivation) is derived from the random key instead of a user-specified key.

 ## Random Salt
 This section contains 32 random bytes.
 This is the salt that is used to derive the [main key](#key-derivation).

+## Root Header MAC
+This section contains the HMAC-SHA256 of the encrypted [root header](#root-header).
+The HMAC is calculated using the [root header key](#key-derivation).

 ## Root Header
 The root header is encrypted with the [root header key](#key-derivation).